 Since the UK and the EU have both signed a Withdrawal Agreement, we have now entered a period of transition which will last from 1st February 2020 to 31st December 2020 whilst the UK and EU agree their future relationship.
 During this period very little will change as the UK will continue to observe most EU rules.

 What do I need to do to remain in the UK?

 The government launched a Settlement Scheme for EU Citizens as outlined below.
 More information can be found on the UK government’s web page.

 EU citizens who were already in the UK before 31st January 2020 (the date the UK left the EU) and wish to remain must complete their Settled Status (or pre-Settled Status) application by 30th June 2021.
-So far almost 2.5 million Settled Status applications have been concluded by the Government, and over 99% of them resulted in the applicant successfully receiving Settled Status or pre-Settled Status.
+So far, over 2.7 million Settled Status applications have been concluded by the Government, and over 99% of them resulted in the applicant successfully receiving Settled Status or pre-Settled Status.

 Contrary to a previous announcement by the Home Office, the UK Government has now said that EU nationals living here who have not completed their application by the deadline will not be immediately deported.
 However, we have not yet heard any detail about what would happen or how long any ‘grace period’ might last.
 Therefore we strongly advise you to complete your Settled Status application by the deadline to ensure you can continue to be eligible to work in the UK.

 How to apply for settled / pre-settled status.